(Pocket-lint) - Facebook is going all-in on video meetings.

-It's announcing Messenger Rooms, a new way to join group video calls with up to 50 people.
-It's like a virtual hangout where friends can just drop in just to say hi.
+It's launching Messenger Rooms, a new way to join group video calls with up to 50 people.
+It's like a virtual hangout where friends can just drop in just to say hello.
 It's adding video calls to Facebook Dating, as well, and new live-streaming features to both Facebook and Instagram.

-CEO Mark Zuckerberg announced these features in a live stream last month.
+CEO Mark Zuckerberg announced these features in a live stream in April 2020.
 He said more than 700 million people are making calls on Messenger and WhatsApp every day.
 So, Facebook is doubling-down on private communication and trying to help people connect in smaller groups.
 Here's what you need to know about Messenger Rooms and Facebook's other video efforts.

 What are Messenger Rooms?